2018 Outdoor Theatre Conference

-Thanks to everyone who attended the first Institute of Outdoor Theatre Conference organized by SETC!
-We had a fabulous time with our hosts from Serenbe Playhouse and all the familiar and new faces who joined us.
-We hope to see you again next year.
+Thanks to everyone who attended the 2017 Outdoor Theatre Conference!
+We had a fabulous time with our hosts from Serenbe Playhouse in Georgia and all the familiar and new faces who joined us.
+We hope to see you again at the 2018 Conference.

 In between, we delved into the topic for this year’s Paul Green Seminar – site-specific theatre – with the help of our host Serenbe Playhouse.
 We toured Serenbe’s theatre sites and enjoyed The Sleepy Hollow Experience — one of American Theatre’s ‘Top Five Halloween Plays in the Country.’
 In addition to learning Serenbe Playhouse’s secrets to success, we heard from other experts with diverse perspectives on what “site-specific” means and how this broad and exciting category of theatre can translate into the work we do.